dojo/docs/dijit/form/FilteringSelect.rst

 See Also
 ========

-* There's a `DropDown Select <dojox/form/DropDownSelect>`_ widget in the `dojox.form <dojox/form>`_ project that's similar to FilteringSelect but without the search ability.
+* There's a `Select <dijit/form/Select>`_ widget in the `dijit.form <dijit/form>`_ project that's similar to FilteringSelect but without the search ability.
 It can support rich text in both the drop down and in a closed state (to display the selected item).